csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - This is *not* a getter or setter: its goal is not to read or write a single instance variable
     - The goal of this method is to compute and return the rectangle's area
     - Since the area of the rectangle will be an `int` (it is the product of two `int`s), we declare the return type of the method to be `int`
-    - This method has no parameters, because it doesn't need any arguments.
+    - This method has no parameters, because it does not need any arguments.
 Its only "input" is the instance variables, and it will always do the same thing every time you call it.
     - The body of the method has a `return` statement with an expression, rather than a single variable
     - When you write `return [expression]`, the expression will be evaluated first, then the resulting value will be used by the `return` command
     - In this case, the expression `length * width` will be evaluated, which computes the area of the rectangle.
 Since both `length` and `width` are `int`s, the `int` version of the `*` operator runs, and it produces an `int` result.
 This resulting `int` is what the method returns.

 ## Using Our Class

-- We've written a class, but it doesn't do anything yet
+- We've written a class, but it does not do anything yet
     - The class is a blueprint for an object, not an object
     - To make it "do something" (i.e. execute some methods), we need to instantiate an object using this class
     - The code that does this should be in a separate file (e.g. Program.cs), not in Rectangle.cs